I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 A person can be slumbering or wakeful.

 Effect of casting dragon sleep at a wyvern:
-	if the second noun is wakeful
+	if the second noun is wakeful:
-	begin;
 		record outcome "and quite beguiles the wyvern which, though not properly speaking a dragon, is always flattered by any suggestion that it counts as one in the great scheme of things.
 Enormous snores soon result";
 		award 4 points;
 		now the second noun is slumbering;
-	otherwise;
+	otherwise:
 		record outcome "but, after all, the wyvern is already asleep";
-	end if;
 	rule succeeds.

 Instead of doing something to a slumbering wyvern, say "Best let sleeping wyverns lie."

 Effect of casting detect trap at:
-	if a trapped thing is visible
+	if a trapped thing is visible:
-	begin;
 		record outcome "and it swirls around you for a time before finally settling upon [the list of trapped visible things].
 You give a grim smile";
-	otherwise;
+	otherwise:
 		record outcome "but it radiates away with a sense of calm normality";
-	end if;
 	rule succeeds.

 Effect of casting fashion staff at: